WHAT TO EXPECT in Cuba

 0 to 30 days prior to departure: no refund

-There may be changes in our itinerary due to circumstances beyond our control.
-By signing this document you acknowledge that these situations are a normal part of a travel experience, especially in a location like Cuba.
+Because our trips cater to the cultural calendar of Havana, itineraries shift from trip to trip.
+There may also be changes in our itinerary due to circumstances beyond our control.
+By coming on a trip with us you acknowledge that these situations are a normal part of a travel experience, especially in a location like Cuba.

 Compliance with local laws and customs

 Otros Ojos expects that all participants on its trips are respectful of the laws, customs and culture of Cuba.
 It is particularly important that all travellers with us understand that there is absolutely zero tolerance for any type of recreational drug use in Cuba—and the penalties are severe.
 Enjoy yourself, have fun, but respect your fellow travelers and the many Cubans you will meet.

 You are solely responsible for ensuring that your passport is current.
 For US citizens this means that its expiration date cannot be within 6 months of your date of return to the United States.
 If your passport is from another country, please make sure you are compliant your specific regulations.
 If you cannot join the trip because of passport issues you will not be refunded any payments made to Otros Ojos.